Ridgefield NWR - Waterfowl Regulations

 the hunt area are dependent upon water being pumped in from the

-Columbia River, water levels are usually low during the early part
+Columbia River, water levels may be low early in the the hunt season.

 Blind 1A is a box blind that is wheelchair accessible and reserved